jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-08-09-clean-architecture-an-equivalent-to-one-language.md

 <!-- August 10, 2017 1:15:00 AM Philippine Time -->

-In one of Uncle Bob Martin's talks, he is suggesting that we, programmers, choose one or two programming languages that we can use as our _notation_ for writing code.
+In one of Uncle Bob Martin's talks, ["The Last Programming Language"](https://cleancoders.com/episode/clean-code-episode-0/show), and in some of his blog posts, for instance, ["The Churn"](http://blog.cleancoder.com/uncle-bob/2016/07/27/TheChurn.html), he is suggesting that we, programmers, need to choose one or two programming languages that we can use as our _one notation_ for writing code.
 (He was suggesting Clojure.)

 But, at the end of the talk, he said that it might not happen today.
 Maybe in the future it will --- our children (read _future programmers_) might program using only one (or two) languages for (almost) everything.

 <!--more-->

-But, having read his blog posts on Clean Architecture, and having heard his talks on it on youtube, I think we can still have an equivalent of a _one-language-on-everything_ experience during our lifetime.
+But, having read his blog posts on [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html), and having heard [his talks on it](https://www.youtube.com/watch?v=Nsjsiz2A9mg) on youtube, I think we can still have an equivalent of a _one-language-on-everything_ experience during our lifetime.

 I think that can happen if all programmers<sup id="footnote-indicator-1">[[1]](#footnote-1)</sup> and all IT/CS students (read _future programmers_) will become aware of this _Clean Architecture_ idea (or its equivalents: ports-and-adapters, hexagonal architecture, onion architecture, the boundary-controller-entity model)